- Undergraduate

 Inquiries about the position should be directed to search chair at faculty.hiring@thayer.dartmouth.edu.

-Dartmouth is committed to diversity, equity, inclusion, and accessibility for its community.
-If you are an applicant with a disability and need accommodations to assist in the job application or interview process, please email ada.institutional.diversity.and.equity@dartmouth.edu.
-In the subject line, please state application accommodations and include the job number or title.
-Someone from the ADA Compliance Office will be in touch within two business days.
+Dartmouth is committed to accessibility for its community.
+If you are an applicant with a disability and would like to request a reasonable accommodation to aid in the job application and/or interview process, please email ADA@Dartmouth.edu.
+In the subject line, please state "application accommodations" and include the job number or title.
+Someone from the ADA/ 504 Office will be in touch within 2 business days.

-For additional opportunities at Dartmouth, please visit the Dartmouth Job Board, the Office of the Provost, and the Office of Human Resources.
+For additional opportunities at Dartmouth, please visit the Dartmouth Interfolio Job Board, the Office of the Provost, and the Office of Human Resources.